 Dyscalculia self test - teenager

-A day in the life of.
+Can you relate to “a day in the life of?”

 Being a teenager can be really frustrating at the best of times but add on problems with Maths, timekeeping and other issues and life becomes unbearable and embarrassing.
 This isn’t a traditional Dyscalculia self test for teenagers but if anything rings true then it might be worth getting some help and there is help out there.